 Let’s talk about cataracts and what they are

 What are cataracts exactly and how do you know if you have one?
-Well, behind the iris is the lens of the eye.
+Behind the iris or colored portion of your eye is a structure called the lens.
 The lens will take the light coming in to the eye and bend it so that it forms an image on the retina.
-It is in the lens of the eye that cataracts occur.
+It is in the lens of the eye where cataracts will occur.

 Signs & Symptoms of Cataracts